csc-training/csc-env-eff/part-1/prerequisites/ssh-keys.md

 4. Enter a **Title** for your public key, for example *my-ssh-key*.
 5. Paste your public key into the **Key** field and click **Add**.

+   ☝🏻 When generating SSH keys using MobaKeyGen, the correctly formatted public key is found in the field under *Public key for pasting into OpenSSH server* (see step 6 of the [Windows instructions](#windows)).

    ![Add public key to MyCSC](../../_slides/img/mycsc-add-key2.png)

 6. You should now see your new key listed under **SSH PUBLIC KEYS**.